juholeht/photo-browser-challenge/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

 ### Deployment
+#### Locally
 This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

+#### `npm run deploy` publish app to GitHub Pages
+Implemented utilizing gh-pages npm dependency.
+Under the hood, the predeploy script will build a distributable version of the React app and store it in a folder named build.
+Then, the deploy script will push the contents of that folder to a new commit on the gh-pages branch of the GitHub repository, creating that branch if it doesn't already exist.

+By default uses commit message "Updates".
+Additionally you can deploy with custom message using command:
+`npm run deploy -- -m "Deployment #23"`

 ### `npm run build` fails to minify